FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Beware, the game is rated but has no clock!=

-moveTimes=In a game analysis, time spent on each move by the players (example: http://lichess.org/6iaj1eh0/stats)
+Move times=In a game analysis, time spent on each move by the players (example: http://lichess.org/6iaj1eh0/stats)